-There are a ton of venue-owned online stores available (The Globe, the RSC and the National all have them, as well as independent shops) so you can always find stage-y gifts to purchase.
-Also a great way to give someone a pick-me-up during these trying times.
+There are a ton of venue-owned online stores available so you can always find stage-y gifts to purchase.
+A great way to give someone a pick-me-up during these trying times.

-7. Watch shows and performances online, but donate where possible
+7. Watch shows and performances online, and donate where possible

 In this digital age, a show can still go on even if there's no one in the room.
-Many producers have been cooking up ways to create content to keep performers in work and putting shows in front of theatre-lovers.
-Stay tuned for more info about what you can see online and where.
+Many producers have been cooking up ways to create content to keep performers in work and put shows in front of theatre-lovers.
+We'll be covering these as and when they come up – with services like stream.theatre or BroadwayHD giving some wonderful creative fixes.
 There are also always cast recordings!

 8. Shout about things

 Social media is there and is a vital way of linking up artists and opportunities in a time where they're at a scarcity.
-There are great Facebook groups – such as UK Theatre industry coronavirus group – that provide hourly updates on situations and advice.
+There are great Facebook groups that provide hourly updates on situations and advice.
 It's more important than ever to make sure people aren't feeling mentally isolated and worried – reach out to your fellow makers and make sure they're okay – there are a great wad of links here on Exeunt.

 9. Subscribe, sign-up and keep an eye-out

-At the moment, we don't know when things are going to go back to normal.
+At the moment, we don't know when things are going to go back to "normal" – or if venues will be able to reopen in December.
 But if you follow your favourite venues on social media, sign-up for newsletters or bookmark pages, you can be there to cheer on the industry in what might be its darkest hour.
-WhatsOnStage's newsletter is available here, for example.
+WhatsOnStage's daily newsletter is available here, for example.

 10. Look ahead

 It may all look uncertain at the moment, but it is only through resilience that the industry will keep itself going.
-It's never too early to think about finding the light at the end of the tunnel – if you're an audience member then start drawing up a wish list of shows you might want to book for as you can be sure that theatres will be re-opening with a bang eventually.
-We've created a round-up of performances that are happening later in 2020, 2021 or 2022.
+It's never too early to think about finding the light at the end of the tunnel – if you're an audience member then start drawing up a wish list of shows you might want to book for.